fmarotta/bioinfoconda/README.md

 Directly under the project's home there are two subdirectories, *dataset* and *local*.
-The former is the one where the actual work is done, therefore it will contain files with each step of the analysis, as well as the results; the latter contains all the scripts, configuration files and other project-related things, such as the documentation.
+The former is the one where the actual work is done, therefore it will contain the results of the analysis; the latter contains all the scripts, configuration files and other project-related things, such as the documentation or the draft of a scientific paper.
 Since *local* has many subdirectories of its own, we provide a table to describe each of them.

 Directory   | Purpose